cryptsetup-reencrypt - Man Page

 Luks2 Decryption Examples

-Decrypt LUKS2 device with header put in head of data device (header file does not exist):
+Decrypt LUKS2 device with header put in the head of the data device (header file does not exist):

 cryptsetup reencrypt --decrypt --header /export/header/to/file /dev/encrypted_device